-Acts 1:7-8 But you will receive power when the Holy Spirit comes on you, and you will be my witnesses in Jerusalem, and in all Judea and Samaria and to the ends of the earth
+A 1:7-8, ‘But you will receive power when the Holy Spirit comes on you, and you will be my witnesses in Jerusalem, and in all Judea and Samaria and to the ends of the earth’.

 In Acts 1:8, the disciples knew that if they wanted to be a witness for Jesus in the areas He mentioned, they had to receive power when the Holy Spirit comes on them.
-When God asks you to do something he always empowers you for the mission, don’t go without the power.
+When God asks you to do something, He always empowers you for the mission.
+Don’t go without the power!

 Remember, Luke is giving a logical history of eyewitness accounts.
 In Acts 1, they are given their commission (Acts 1:4, 1:8) and in Acts 2, are they running ahead of God in their own strength with maps and strategies?
 No!
 They waited on empowerment in the upper room, praying and waiting for the Holy Spirit (Acts 2:1).